 The Jersey Shore is unique and special.
-Some of us call it home, some of us visit it frequently.
-All of us benefit from the tourism and fishing economies.
-Over the last 10 years we have seen severe weather become more frequent, our local businesses struggle and many of our communities are already living with water.
+Some of us call it home, some of us visit it frequently. opens in a new windowAll of us benefit from the tourism and fishing economies.opens PDF file Over the last 10 years we have seen severe weather become more frequent, our local businesses struggle and many of our communities are already living with water.
 We know that we need to move to renewable energy like offshore wind AND we know that we need sustainable jobs and businesses.
 We know that offshore wind can be implemented responsibly BUT only if we are at the table when decisions are being made.

 We’re trying to make projections but things will continue to change because that’s how science and community input into political processes work – we’re doing our best to bring you what we know so far.
 As we learn more, we’ll change what we think.